Fabstir/fabstir-llm-sdk/docs/IMPLEMENTATION-MULTI.md

 - **No Side Effects**: Don't modify files outside sub-phase scope
 - **Clear Boundaries**: Each sub-phase is independently verifiable
 - **Real Contracts**: Use actual deployed contracts on Base Sepolia for testing
+- **No Migration Needed**: This is pre-MVP, no existing users to migrate

 ## Phase 1: Core Chain Infrastructure